 A fresh charge is supplied from the side of the cylinder.

-The compression of fresh charge can be achieved by the following way
+The compression of fresh charge can be achieved in the following way

 Sometimes a separate compressor is provided to compress the charge for being subsequently supplied to the combustion chamber.

-The compressor may be driven by engine crankshaft or by an external power.
+The compressor may be driven by an engine crankshaft or by an external power.

 In this method, the charge is previously compressed by the other side of the piston.
 This is done by sliding on the other side of the cylinder.
 This is also closed.